-How to Make Your Zoom Meetings Less Awkward
+How to Make Your Zoom Video Conferences Less Awkward

 Millions of people are suddenly working remotely.
 Doing their part to curb the spread of COVID-19, they’re holed up at home, treating their living spaces as temporary offices.
 Dinner tables are now desks.
 Barking dogs have replaced ambient office noise.
 Hushing squawking toddlers is the new water cooler banter.